DBalint88/wordleSolver/readme.txt

 4. PERFORMANCE
     a.
 Currently, the JS is slow, and I don't know why.
 If you type quickly enough, you can get ahead of the advancement script, leaving blank boxes behind.

+5. OTHER
+    a.
+The app should not throw an error to the console when typing after the last box in the last row.